As the world becomes increasingly uncertain, IronNet Inc. (IRNT) offers stability - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Sep 02 when Closser Donald sold 9,289 shares for $1.92 per share.
 The transaction valued at 17,835 led to the insider holds 939,392 shares of the business.

 Welch William E sold 41,859 shares of IRNT for $80,369 on Sep 02.
 The Co-CEO & Director now owns 7,152,573 shares after completing the transaction at $1.92 per share.
 On Sep 02, another insider, Gerber James C, who serves as the Chief Financial Officer of the company, sold 3,066 shares for $1.92 each.
 As a result, the insider received 5,887 and left with 1,152,831 shares of the company.